 - Add the tomato paste, apple cider vinegar, garlic powder, onion powder, salt, dried ground chipotle chili pepper, and date paste to a bowl and stir to combine.

-- Makes just under one cup of refined sugar free bbq sauce.
+- Makes just under one cup of paleo bbq sauce.